-There was no capital commitment as at December 31, 2016 and 2017.
+There was no capital commitment as at December 31, 2017 and 2018.

-22. SEGMENT INFORMATION
+19. SEGMENT INFORMATION

-Prior to the disposal of Wuhu Feishang and Double Grow (Note 3) and acquisition of Bayannaoer Mining (Note 5), the Group operated in operating segments: exploration and mining-non-ferrous metals and copper smelting.
-As at December 31, 2017, the Company has one operating segment: exploration and mining.
-The accounting policies for the segment is as described in the summary of significant accounting policies.
+Prior to the disposal of Wuhu Feishang and Double Grow (Note 3) and acquisition of Bayannaoer Mining, the Group operated in operating segments: exploration and mining-non-ferrous metals and copper smelting.
+As at December 31, 2018, the Company had one operating segment: exploration and mining.
+The accounting policies for the segment are as described in the summary of significant accounting policies.
 The Group evaluates performance based on operating earnings of the respective business units.
 The segment analysis below is provided for the Group's continuing operations, and does not include any amount for discontinued operations, namely the exploration and mining-non-ferrous metals and copper smelting.